isomerpages/mti-osir/_resources/Frequently Asked Questions/Requests for Approval.md

 for:</p>
 <ul>
 <li>
-<p><a href="/about-sira/acquiring-equity-interest-or-voting-power" rel="noopener noreferrer nofollow" target="_blank">Acquiring equity interest or voting power in a designated entity</a>
+<p><a href="/about-sira/acquiring-equity-interest-or-voting-power" rel="noopener noreferrer nofollow" target="_blank">Acquiring Equity Interest or Voting Power in a Designated Entity</a>
 </p>
 </li>
 <li>
-<p><a href="/about-sira/disposing-equity-interest-or-voting-power" rel="noopener noreferrer nofollow" target="_blank">Disposal of equity interest or voting power in a designated entity</a>
+<p><a href="/about-sira/disposing-equity-interest-or-voting-power" rel="noopener noreferrer nofollow" target="_blank">Disposal of Equity Interest or Voting Power in a Designated Entity</a>
 </p>
 </li>
 <li>